google/security-research/kernelctf/rules.md

 ### 2. Mitigation bypass (on the mitigation instance)

-The mitigation instance is upgraded far less frequently than the LTS instance (currently staying on the base 6.1 commit), thus more 1-day vulnerabilities can be exploited.
+The mitigation instance is upgraded far less frequently than the LTS instance (currently staying on 6.1.55), thus more 1-day vulnerabilities can be exploited.
 This way you have more opportunity to present your mitigation bypass techniques.

 Only exploits which clearly bypass [our mitigations](https://github.com/thejh/linux/blob/slub-virtual/MITIGATION_README) are eligible (e.g. if a mitigation protects against UAF, but not against BoF, then an exploit using a BoF vulnerability is not eligible).

+As the current instance (`mitigation-v3-6.1.55`) uses the `CONFIG_RANDOM_KMALLOC_CACHES` probabilistic memory allocator hardening, only exploits with at least 70% reliability are eligible (checked the same way as the LTS stability bonus).

 #### Reward